sakshirathoree/TerraWeek/day02/submission.md

 # Day 2 of #TerraWeek — Terraform Configuration Language (HCL)

-Hello connections, It’s my day 2 of the 7 days Terraweek challenge, where we will dive into the basic concepts of Terraform, a powerful configuration language called HCL (HashiCorp Configuration Language).
+Hello connections, It’s my day 2 of the 7 days Terraweek challenge, where we will dive into the basic concepts of Terraform, **a powerful configuration language called HCL (HashiCorp Configuration Language).**

 This is day 2 of the #TerraWeek challenge led by Shubham Londhe.
 In this blog, we’ll explore about:

-- ✨ HCL blocks, parameters, and arguments
+-  HCL blocks, parameters, and arguments
-- ✨ Variables, Data Types, and Expressions
+-  Variables, Data Types, and Expressions
-- ✨ Writing Terraform Configurations
+-  Writing Terraform Configurations
-- ✨ Testing and Debugging the configuration
+-  Testing and Debugging the configuration

 ## HCL blocks, parameters, and arguments